GauravKBaruah/evorescue/README.md

 4. `evo_rescue_parameter_space.RData` - is the summarised simulated data for parameter space sensitivity analysis for figure 4.

 # Datasets from web-of-life database.
+`datasets_1` is the folder that contains the adjacency matrix form web-of-life.es database of 61 plant-pollinator networks.